eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/how_to_build.md

 Clone the [iOS repository](https://github.com/eu-digital-identity-wallet/eudi-app-ios-wallet-ui)

 Open the project file in Xcode.
-The application has two schemas: "EUDI Wallet Dev" and "EUDI Wallet Demo".
+The application has two schemes: "EUDI Wallet Dev" and "EUDI Wallet Demo".

 - EUDI Wallet Dev: This target communicates with the services deployed in an environment based on the latest main branch.
 - EUDI Wallet Demo: This target communicates with the services deployed in the latest stable environment.

-Each schema has two configurations: Debug and Release.
+Each scheme has two configurations: Debug and Release.

 - Debug: Used when running the app from within Xcode.
 - Release: Used when running the app after it has been distributed via a distribution platform, currently App Center.